Senior Managers and Certification Regime and the TPR

 Certification Regime and Regulatory References

-Deposit-takers operating in the UK through an EEA branch are also currently subject to the Certification Regime under the FCA’s rules (in respect of any relevant UK-based employees) and will remain so if they enter into the TPR.
-They will also become subject to the PRA’s Certification rules (which do not give rise to additional obligations).
-The Certification Regime will become effective for insurers, including those operating in the UK through an EEA branch on 10 December 2019, ie 12 months after the proposed extension of the SM&CR to insurance firms on 10 December 2018.
-Insurers will have 12 months to complete the first round of annual certifications.
-The proposed implementation date of the Certification Regime for insurers will be unaffected by an EEA branch’s entry into the TPR.
+PRA regulated firms operating in the UK through an EEA branch are also currently subject to the Certification Regime under the FCA’s rules (in respect of any relevant UK-based employees) and will remain so if they enter into the TPR.
+They will also become subject to the PRA’s Certification rules (which do not give rise to additional substantive obligations).
+The Certification Regime will become effective for insurers, including those operating in the UK through an EEA branch on 10 December 2019 but insurers will have 12 months from that date to complete the first round of annual certifications.

-We also propose to apply the Certification Regime and Regulatory References to firms without a UK establishment currently operating in the UK through a FOS passport which enter into the TPR.
-The PRA is considering using its temporary transitional power to provide for transitional relief for firms without a UK establishment in relation to Certification Regime, and Regulatory References requirements.
+The Certification Regime and Regulatory References will apply to firms without a UK establishment currently operating in the UK through a FOS passport which enter into the TPR.

 The PRA’s Conduct Rules will apply to SMFs with deemed provisional approval and employees subject to the PRA’s Certification rules (ie UK Material Risk Takers (MRTs)) from the moment their firm enters into the TPR.
 Individuals in firms operating in the UK through an EEA branch and currently subject to the FCA’s Conduct Rules will remain subject to those requirements while their firms are in TPR.
 They will also become subject to the PRA’s Conduct rules (which do not give rise to additional obligations).